HAL: Inducing Human-likeness in LLMs with Alignment: Quantifying Human-likeness

 \section{Quantifying Human-likeness}

 In previous section, we identified a compact set of conversational traits (HL32Q) that repeatedly distinguish human--human from human--AI dialogue in a Turing-style setting.
 Our next goal is to turn these qualitative traits into a quantitative signal and derive a single score to a dialogue that reflects how human-like it appears.
 This simple score will be used as a reward signal in alignment training.
+To extract quantitative signals from qualitative statements, we draw on survey methods developed in social science and psychology.